symbol/symbol-docs/source/concepts/reward-programs.rst

     **Bonded Deposit**; At least **3 million** |networkcurrency| must be stacked on the node.
     **Voting keys**; The node must signal its interest in becoming a voting node by registering its :ref:`Voting Key <voting-key-link-transaction>`.

 Although not mandatory, it is **recommended** that voting nodes meet the same hardware requirements as :ref:`supernodes <supernode-program>`.
-In fact, it is expected that participants of the Voting Node Program will also enroll to the Supernode program.
+In fact, it is expected that participants of the Voting Node Program will also enroll in the Supernode program.

 Rewards
 =======